Is the crawling milestone no longer necessary for a child's development? This article provides helpful…

 Top to Bottom Exercises for Emotional Grounding

-As you monitor your child’s development, if you notice your child has issues with their emotions, behavior, tantrums, attention, self-regulation and logical thinking, they will need additional top to bottom exercises to help their learning behavior in the classroom.
-Without these exercises, you may continue to notice delays in your child’s learning or side effects that can cause emotional instability, toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
+As you monitor your child’s development, if you notice your child has issues with their emotions, behavior, tantrums, attention, self-regulation and logical thinking, additional top to bottom exercises may help their learning behavior in the classroom.
+You may also notice additional delays in your child’s learning or side effects that can cause emotional instability, toe walking, W-sitting, bedwetting, poor balance, and coordination, underdeveloped vestibular, and proprioceptive systems, and trouble with motor planning.
 If your child struggles with any number of these issues, it could be an indication that the nervous system is underdeveloped.